p4lang/p4app/README.md

    daemon/server.
  - `startup_sleep` - the amount of time (in seconds) that should be waited after starting the command.
+ - `latency` - the latency between this host and the switch.
+This can either be a number (interpreted as seconds) or a string with time units (e.g. `50ms` or `1s`).
+This overrides the latency set in the `links` object.

 The command is formatted by replacing the hostnames (e.g. `h1`) with the corresponding IP address, and the parameters (surrounded by '%', e.g.